 The following paragraphs simply summarize what we believe as a church family.
 We believe the Bible and teach it to be perfectly true.
 Every belief and teaching of Mount Greylock Baptist Church flows from God’s Word.
 For a more detailed account and description of our doctrine, feel free to request a doctrinal statement from the church office.

 We believe that every word of the Holy Bible was inspired by God, and is therefore complete and without error.
-We believe that God has providencially preserved the scriptures so that they remain the perfect Word of God.
-We exclusively use the King James Version of the Bible.
+We believe that God has providentially preserved the scriptures so that they remain the perfect Word of God.
+Because of textual reliability and unity in public worship, we use the King James Version of the Bible.

 We believe that there is one, and only one, living and true God who spoke the heaven and earth into existence in six literal days.
 He is eternal, immutable, and omnipotent.
 He manifests Himself in three distinct persons: the Father, the Son, and the Holy Spirit.